 onboard filtering of data (in particular for multiple head units).

 2 The output bandwidth corresponds to the bandwidth of the sensor seen as a low-pass filter.
+In general, the bandwidth is the lowest of the cut-off frequencies implied by the factors listed in NOTE 1.

 Field of view